 - a Provisions have only been recognised in the accounts when there is a legal or constructive obligation to transfer economic benefits as a result of a past event, and where such an amount can be reliably estimated.
-Provisions are charged to the revenue account and, depending on their materiality, are either disclosed as a separate item on the Balance Sheet or added to the carrying balance of an appropriate current liability.
-When expenditure is incurred to which the provision relates, it is charged directly to the provision. - b Where a material contingent loss cannot be accurately estimated or an event is not considered sufficiently certain, it has not been included within the financial statements but is disclosed in explanatory note 4 - c Where a material contingent gain is identified it is not accrued for within the accounting statements but disclosed in explanatory note 13.4. - d The authority accounts for the estimated cost of settling self-insured risk by way of an insurance provision. - e The carrying amount of debtors has been adjusted for doubtful debts, which should be provided for, and known uncollectable debts have been written off in full.
+Provisions are charged to the revenue account and are included in either long term or short term liabilities on the Balance Sheet as appropriate.
+When expenditure is incurred to which the provision relates, it is charged directly to the provision. - b Where a material contingent loss cannot be accurately estimated or an event is not considered sufficiently certain, it has not been included within the financial statements but is disclosed in explanatory note 4. - c Where a material contingent gain is identified it is not accrued for within the accounting statements but is disclosed in section 13 of the explanatory notes. - d The authority accounts for the estimated cost of settling self-insured risk by way of an insurance provision.